-- In addition to the plant-based products above you can also opt for a specific sport wash like Grangers Extreme Cleaner, Nikwax Tech Wash or our new favourite Atsko 'Sport Wash' (from the makers of 'Sno Seal').
+- Wash with any of the plant-based products listed above.
+You can also use a specific sport wash like Grangers Extreme Cleaner, Nikwax Tech Wash or our Atsko 'Sport Wash'.
 Around NZ$30 from most outdoor shops.
 Any stubborn stains should be dabbed not rubbed clean.
 For grease spots you can use a degreaser like Swarfega.
 It's aggressive stuff though so take care - it might be best left alone as added character.

 - Keep it clean, but don’t wash too often.
 General wear along with washing progressively removes the water repellent treatment from the outside the fabric.
 This treatment helps rain to bead and run off - and enhances the overall performance of the fabric.
 Dirt, body oil, sunscreen and sweat also attack the water repellent treatment and can cause the waterproof-breathable membrane to delaminate.
 Wash frequency depends on how often and how hard you use your garment.
 We suggest washing after a particularly grubby ride or after say a dozen sessions in the rain.
 Use your judgement - if the garment looks dirty, the fabric is 'wetting out’ too quickly, or feels clammy then it's probably time for a clean.

 - Always ensure your HydroFoil garment is completely dry before storing.
 Putting it away damp can destroy both the DWR and the waterproof coating.
 Hanging on a hook or coat hanger is best.
 Take care of your gear and it will take care of you.